adoggie/django-learning/doc/rest-framework/serializer.md

 overrides:
-	.to_representation() - Override this to support serialization, for read operations.
+	.to_representation(self,obj) - Override this to support serialization, for read operations.
-	.to_internal_value() - Override this to support deserialization, for write operations.
+	.to_internal_value(self,data) - Override this to support deserialization, for write operations.
 	.create(validated_data) and .update(instance,validated_data) - Override either or both of these to support saving instances.